 For a detailed look at options for serving websites, see Serving Websites.

-Whatever your application, you'll probably need to store some data.
+Whatever your application, you'll probably need to store some media files, backups, or other file-like objects.
 GCP provides a variety of storage services, including:

 Consistent, scalable, large-capacity data storage in Cloud Storage.
 Cloud Storage comes in several flavors:

 - Regional provides high availability and a localized storage location.